RocketDerp/April14_2025/Important/Drafts/You_Are_What_You_Follow.md

 ### Past the places *you used to learn...*

-Past the palces you *used to follow and learn from*, the media you consumed.
+Past the places you *used to follow and learn from*, the media you consumed.

 Lyrics:
 "Somewhere, there's speaking, it's already coming in...